- 27 Sep 2024

-• 2 min read
+- 2 min read

 The changing face of AI patents protection in the UK

-For those of you who listened to our inaugural seminar on AI and the issues that arise for businesses, you will remember my section on how the legal world is struggling to keep pace with the ever innovating world of AI and whether AI is capable of patent protection.
+For those of you who listened to our inaugural webinar on AI and the issues that arise for businesses, you will remember my section on how the legal world is struggling to keep pace with the ever innovating world of AI and whether AI is capable of patent protection.

 Patents Act and Software

 Historically, you may know that section 1(2)(c) of the Patents Act 1977 excludes a computer program from protection.
-But even a cursory search of the Patent register indicates that clearly software patents exist, tens of thousands of them actually, but they must explain the technical problem that the ‘invention’ (because that’s what patents are) solves and why this is a technical contribution over the existing prior art.
+But even a cursory search of the Patent Register indicates that clearly software patents exist, tens of thousands of them actually, but they must explain the technical problem that the ‘invention’ (because that’s what patents are) solves and why this is a technical contribution over the existing prior art.

 The field of AI takes this complicated examination process into the next realm of technical invention and a recent case of Emotional Perception v Comptroller General of Patents involves an appeal against a decision made by a hearing officer of the UK IPO to refuse patent protection for an ANN (artificial neural network).